 26 And when the disciples saw him walking on the sea, they were troubled, saying, It is a spirit; and they cried out for fear.

-The Lord Jesus certainly knew that a great distress awaits them in the middle of the sea.
+The Lord Jesus certainly knew that great distress awaited them in the middle of the sea.
 Yet, He put them in that dangerous or life-threatening situation.
-But, when they had thought that all hope of their escape from the storm was gone, Jesus showed up walking on the troubled sea that was threatening to swallow them.
+But when they thought that all hope of their escape from the storm was gone, Jesus appeared, walking on the troubled sea that threatened to swallow them.

-The Lord Jesus was certainly demonstrating to His apprentices His infinite power over all forces of nature or life-threatening situations.
-The Lord wanted them to know that He has His eyes fixed upon them and their situations, and that He would never leave them nor forsake them, or allow them to be tempted beyond what they are able to bear.
+The Lord Jesus demonstrated His infinite power over all forces of nature or life-threatening situations to His apprentices.
+The Lord wanted them to know that He has His eyes fixed upon them and their problems and that He would never leave them, forsake them or allow them to be tempted beyond what they can bear.

-Perhaps, the Lord Jesus might also want to show His apprentices how to walk on the troubled sea, and how to be a master over the worst situation in life, but only Peter caught that lesson!
+Perhaps the Lord Jesus might also want to show His apprentices how to walk on the troubled sea and be a master over the worst situation in life, but only Peter caught that lesson!

-Beloved, as Jesus’ apprentice today, don’t regard it a strange thing when you find yourself in some difficult, dangerous or life-threatening situations.
+As Jesus’ apprentice today, don’t consider it strange when you find yourself in difficult, dangerous, or life-threatening situations.

-Don’t forget that the Lord Jesus is not just a mere teacher who instructs only in letters, or who focuses only on theories.
-Rather, the Lord Jesus is a demonstrator who wants to show you in practice how to live, walk, work, and handle life’s situations.
+Remember that the Lord Jesus is not just a mere teacher who instructs only in letters or focuses only on theories.
+Instead, the Lord Jesus is a demonstrator who wants to show you how to live, walk, work, and handle life’s situations in practice.

-Just as He did to His first twelve apprentices, the Lord may sometimes constrain you into the boat and push you into a trouble sea, not to kill you but so that you also may behold and experience His presence, power, love, grace, goodness and glory in an unprecedented dimension and manner.
+Just as He did to His first twelve apprentices, the Lord may sometimes constrain you into the boat and push you into a troubled sea, not to kill you but so that you also may behold and experience His presence, power, love, grace, goodness, and glory in an unprecedented dimension and manner.

-Friend, the Lord Jesus is calling you today to apprenticeship under Him.
-All that the Lord requires of you is to willingly yield your neck under His yoke – looking up to Him, learning from Him, receiving from Him, and walking in His footsteps daily.
+Friend, the Lord Jesus calls you today to an apprenticeship under Him.
+All the Lord requires of you is to yield your neck under His yoke willingly – looking up to Him, learning from Him, receiving from Him, and walking in His footsteps daily.